 The source is seen as credible, particularly in comparison with advertising since the source is a person known to the recipient.
 Ads are known to be created by the advertiser.
 Today, even editorial endorsements have the “taint” of being created by public relations tactics and therefore have less credibility than word-of-mouth communication.

-Word-of-mouth also appears to have a more permanent effect than most other communications channels.
+Communication that is person-to-person appears to have a more permanent effect than most other communications channels.

 As a result, second only to the task of creating intangibles for new products and companies is the challenge of finding the most effective way to generate positive and relevant word-of-mouth.